 (b) The division of responsibilities between the regional and site-level medical director.

 (c) If the regional medical director serves in this or a similar capacity for any opioid treatment programs located outside the state of Ohio

-(C) Each licensed opioid treatment program shall have a program administrator, who shall have at minimum either a master's degree in any field or a bachelor's degree and two years work experience in a related healthcare field.
+(C) Each licensed opioid treatment program will have a program administrator, who will have at minimum either a master's degree in any field or a bachelor's degree and two years work experience in a related healthcare field.